Rushmore75/personal_website/content/Blog Posts/was-it-worth-it.md

 An interesting observation as of late is how attached to social medias people are.
 I used to be the same way.
 In some ways I still am.
 Granted, they can be useful, connecting with friends and family.
 However, once you spend more than a few minutes a week what are you achieving?

 You may have convinced yourself that there is something to gain by checking each platform daily (even hourly, minutely?!).
 But if you were to take a critical look at your usage I think most people would agree that they spend too much time.
 Just look at people talk about TikTok, nearly everyone that uses it confesses to using it too much.
-Without looking all that hard we can see there is a problem.
-But what if we took this critical look a step further?
+Without trying all that hard we can see there is a problem.
+But what if we went a step further, take a more critical look?

 In all of our lives we have something I would like to denote as “wasted time.”
 This is just a fact of the age we are in.
-This is the time you have when you arrive to the maintenance shop a little early and they haven’t quite finished changing the oil in your car.
+This is the time you have when you arrive to the maintenance shop a little early and they haven’t quite finished fixing your car.
 Or sitting in the waiting room for your dental appointment.
 Many people are fine with filling this “wasted time” with checking their phone.
 Just look around next time you ride any public transportation.
 You'll see.

 But since we are taking a more critical look than most we must also examine this “wasted time” and decide if it became “wasted” *before* or *after* we decided to fill it with scrolling.
 To analyze this we need to think about the idea of taking a snapshot of our individual existence, all of your cumulative knowledge.
 Take this snapshot of your life just before you open your phone.
 Then take another snapshot after your close it.
 If we were able to quantify your knowledge, we could pipe this into a simple math equation:

     Where:
-	    K1  Is knowledge before.
+	    K1 | Is knowledge before.
-	    K2  Is knowledge after.
+	    K2 | Is knowledge after.
-	    Kg  Is gained knowledge.
+	    Kg | Is gained knowledge.

     K2 – K1 = Kg